koogle/resume/README.md

 # HTML Resume

 Write a beautiful resume just with HTML.
 You only need the *resume.js* and *resume.css* files and define your document structure.
-The custom elements care for the styling and alignment:
+The custom elements take care of styling and alignment:

 ## Personal data